GLPRL/AdvProg1-2/README.md

 Authors:
 Gal Pearl
 Dekel Schreiber

-[Screenshots are taken from official pages in Wikipedia] In this task, there will be five algorithms for calculating vectors, in different approaches.
+In this task, there will be five algorithms for calculating vectors, in different approaches.

 Compliation Instructions: